349th Squadron (Belgium): Belgian Air Force (1946 to present)

 In 1946, the unit was integrated in the Belgian Air Force.
 From 1998, the unit was commanded by future Belgian astronaut Frank De Winne.

 From 1957 to 1964, the squadron operated the Avro Canada CF-100 Canuck.

 In 1999, the squadron participated in the NATO bombing of Yugoslavia.
-In 2004, it was the first squadron to be deployed to Siauliai airbase, Lithuania in the context of the Baltic Air Policing operation.
+In 2004, it was the first squadron to be deployed to Šiauliai airbase, Lithuania in the context of the Baltic Air Policing operation.
 In 2005 and 2008 it was deployed to Kabul as part of the ISAF mission in Afghanistan.
 In 2011, it was part of Operation Unified Protector during the Libyan civil war.

 349th Sqn was the first operational F-16 squadron in NATO.